 Gaining Practical Experience and Qualifications

-Each week, we are contacted by a new sailor who would like to start the learning process towards becoming an accomplished coastal cruiser on a sailboat.
-In order to do this, the students must complete a Sail Canada’s cruising certifications.
+Each week, we are contacted by beginner sailors looking who would like to become accomplished coastal cruisers on a sailboat.
+In order to do this, student’s must first begin with completing a Sail Canada Cruising Certification’s course.
 Here at TULASailing, we are able to help you to accomplish your sailing goals so that you can become a confident sailor, wherever you wish to sail!

 In this article, we outline the general process towards that goal.
 We discuss two primary requirements:

-- Practical experience, or simply time on a boat
+- Practical Experience (simply put, time on a boat)

 “Believe me, my young friend, there is nothing, absolutely nothing, half so much worth doing as simply messing about in boats.”